 Specific components are available to private candidates.
-Private candidates can opt for either Paper 1 or Paper 2 and must take Paper 3.
+Private candidates can opt for either Paper 1 or Paper 2.

-Combining with other syllabuses
+Combining with Other Syllabi

-Candidates can take this syllabus alongside other Cambridge syllabuses in a single exam series.
+Candidates can take this syllabus alongside other Cambridge syllabi in a single exam series.
 The only exceptions are:

-- 0500 Cambridge IGCSE First Language English - 0510 Cambridge IGCSE English as a Second Language - 0511 Cambridge IGCSE English as a Second Language (count-in oral) - 0627 Cambridge IGCSE (9-1) First Language English - 1123 Cambridge O Level English Language - syllabuses with the same title at the same level.
+- 0510 Cambridge IGCSE English as a Second Language - 0511 Cambridge IGCSE English as a Second Language (count-in oral) - 0990 Cambridge IGCSE (9-1) First Language English - 0627 Cambridge IGCSE (9-1) First Language English - 1123 Cambridge O Level English Language - syllabi with the same title at the same level.

-Cambridge IGCSE, Cambridge IGCSE (9-1) (Level 1/Level 2 Certificates) and Cambridge O Level syllabuses are at the same level.
+Cambridge IGCSE, Cambridge IGCSE (9-1), and Cambridge O Level syllabi are at the same level.